110 monumental movies from film history and why you need to see them

 - Runtime: 140 min

 Filmmaker Lars von Trier excels at making divisive works, and this experimental musical is no exception.
-Borrowing a number of tenants from the ascetic Dogme 95 movement—which Von Trier himself helped established—it's filmed largely in the handheld style.
+Borrowing a number of tenants from the ascetic Dogme 95 movement—which Von Trier himself helped establish—it's filmed largely in the handheld style.
 Björk stars as a Czechoslovakian immigrant named Selma, whose hopes of fulfilling the American dream are crushed with brutal indifference.

 Mulholland Drive (2001)